Suspended meal: Critics

-Business Ethics
+Business ethics

 Despite sharing the same motivation, restaurants and companies have their own operation style in terms of promoting the suspended meal scheme.
 Because of such difference, some argue that the restaurant owners are trying to make profits by cheating on the scheme rather than helping the needy.
 Similarly, some people believe that the companies are more likely to cheat on the scheme since they will charge a sum of administrative expenses after holding the fund-raising events like suspended meals.

-Effectiveness on Resolving the Poverty Problem
+Effectiveness in resolving the poverty problem

 Some people argue that suspended meals cannot effectively ameliorate the poverty problem in Hong Kong in terms of effective implementation.
 A big proportion of the poor, in fact, denies to take the suspended meal because of their strong dignity.
 According to a survey conducted by Children Welfare League, 32% of needy children dare not to take free meal because they do not want to disclose personal information and feel shameful.
 Moreover, people may ask for a free meal although they do not have financial difficulty.
 In other words, the effectiveness of suspended meals cannot be fully estimated and guaranteed.